Artificial Joint in Young People – When is it too Early for Joint Replacement?

 - Going on vacation, traveling, or driving a car

-- partially even competitive sports or physically demanding activities (e.g. crafts, agriculture) practice
+- Some even competitive sports or physically demanding activities (e.g. crafts, agriculture).

 Therefore, differentiated aftercare is crucial.
-As a rule, the following sports activities can be resumed after 3–6.
+The following sporting activities are usually possible after 3–6 days.

-The INDIVIDUAL sports clearance must always be done by the treating center.
+Individual sports clearance must always be issued by the treating center.

 Strategies for the durability of the prosthesis

-Even if modern hip and knee TEPs can now achieve a lifespan of 15 to 25 years , younger patients are almost always at a higher risk of early loosening, abrasion or wear
+Even though modern hip and knee replacements now achieve a lifespan of 15 to 25 years , younger patients are almost always at increased risk of early loosening, abrasion or wear and tear – simply due to their more active lifestyle.

 Tips for long-term prosthesis function:

-Every kilogram of body weight exerts 3–5 times the force on the joint.
+Every kilogram of body weight exerts a force 3–5 times greater on the joint.

-Goal: maintain a BMI below 30. - Correct gait pattern:
+Goal: Keep BMI below 30. - Correct gait pattern:

-Avoid incorrect loading due to protective posture, use insoles or orthoses if necessary. - No high-performance sports:
+Avoid incorrect loading due to protective posture, use insoles or orthoses if necessary. - high-performance sports:

-Avoid shock loads (e.g., jumps, rapid changes of direction). - Physiotherapy for proprioception and stability:
+Avoid impact loads (e.g., jumps, rapid changes of direction). - Physiotherapy for proprioception and stability:

-Especially for knee TEP or sled prosthesis to stabilize the ligament apparatus. - No need for long-term pain medication – but if new pain occurs, it should be clarified promptly!
+Especially important in the case of total knee replacement or unicompartmental knee replacement to stabilize the ligamentous apparatus. - No need for long-term pain medication – but if new pain occurs, it should be clarified promptly!

 What about occupational stress?